Interview – Rosie Bones of BONES

 CrypticRock.com – Very cool.
 The sound of BONES is rather unique.
 You unify a variety of styles to create something all your own.
 What initially inspired the band’s direction?

 CrypticRock.com – Well it works well.
-Bones has a very distinctive sound.
+Bones have a very distinctive sound.
 Also adding intrigue to BONES is the band’s distinctive lyrical content.
-As we have heard on songs such as “Pretty Waste,” “Beautiful is Boring,” and “Girls Can’t Play Guitar,” there is a clear message here.
+As we have heard in songs such as “Pretty Waste,” “Beautiful is Boring,” and “Girls Can’t Play Guitar,” there is a clear message here.
 What can you tell us about the meaning behind these and other tracks?

 Rosie Bones – For what we do, it is very important to us.
-Musicians as a whole have a platform, an incredible platform to say something, to put some kind of message out there; some people do it, some people don’t, that is everyone’s prerogative.
-For us it is so important to be using this amazing form of art which is music, songwriting, getting melodies and lyrics in people’s brains.
+Musicians as a whole have a platform, an incredible platform to say something, to put some kind of message out there; some people do it, some people don’t, and that is everyone’s prerogative.
+For us, it is so important to be using this amazing form of art which is music, songwriting, and getting melodies and lyrics in people’s brains.
 It is so important to us to say something and say things we believe in.
-It is not to say there aren’t other people that don’t, but for us it is such an important thing.
+It is not to say there aren’t other people who don’t, but for us, it is such an important thing.

-For us, it’s people’s quirks, scars, chipped teeth, burns, those are the things that make people beautiful: that is people living life and having stories to tell.
+For us, it’s people’s quirks, scars, chipped teeth, and burns, those are the things that make people beautiful: that is people living life and having stories to tell.
 That is so much more beautiful and should be so much more celebrated than having no spots on your skin or having the most perfect figure.
-That shouldn’t be celebrated: I think it’s really dangerous for people’s self esteem; I think people have bad self esteem, bad things happen.
+That shouldn’t be celebrated: I think it’s really dangerous for people’s self-esteem; I think people have bad self-esteem and bad things happen.

 CrypticRock.com – That is very true.
 Not to point fingers and scapegoat, but it seems Hollywood projects this unrealistic look at what a man and woman should look like.
 Hollywood is also extremely hypocritical in many ways.

 CrypticRock.com – Agreed 100%.
-That in mind, let’s talk about the music video for “Beautiful is Boring.”
+With that in mind, let’s talk about the music video for “Beautiful is Boring.”
 It is a great video that shows a role reversal.
-You ladies are on-stage and instead of girls screaming at the guys on the stage, there are screaming guys in the crowd looking at you!
+You ladies are on stage and instead of girls screaming at the guys on the stage, there are screaming guys in the crowd looking at you!
 It is a wonderful concept.

 Rosie Bones – I had this concept for this music video almost as soon as we started the band.
-Usually the bands that we tour with are men, sometimes not, but a lot of the times they are.
+Usually, the bands that we tour with are men, sometimes not, but a lot of the time they are.
 We would be surrounded by these groupies all this time who were throwing themselves at them.
 It was such an obvious [thing] that happens so often; it’s been happening since before the dawn of time.
-Mick Jagger will have sat backstage and gotten a blowjob before he went on-stage and there would be all these girls screaming at him.
+Mick Jagger will have sat backstage and gotten a blowjob before he went on stage and there would be all these girls screaming at him.

 I thought it would be an interesting comment just to reverse it, to see what it would look like; in a way of a playful commentary on what it would actually look like the other way around.
 It was a really important video for me to make and it was very special.
 We are very proud of that video.

 CrypticRock.com – It works extremely well.
 Obviously we have heard bits and pieces of BONES.
 Octane on SiriusXM has picked up on the band.
-That in mind, when can we expect a full-length album?
+With that in mind, when can we expect a full-length album?

 Rosie Bones – We are working on that now.
 We are very much of the mindset that we will be putting out a record at some point, but we kind of focus on things month to month – putting out videos, etc. The music video has changed so much, we are not so focused on putting the album out.
 When it’s time to put the album out, we have enough traction to do that and for it to be the right thing to do, then we will do it.